 - There may be changes in behaviour that are best described by a third party.

 The clinical features will depend upon the part of the brain that becomes ischaemic.
+The majority of ischaemic events affect the carotid territory.

 - Symptoms are usually unilateral and most often affect the motor area, causing unilateral weakness, affecting an arm, leg, or one side of the face.
 There may be dysarthria.